Equicontinuity: Equicontinuity of maps valued in topological groups

 Note that if H is equicontinuous at a point then every map in H is continuous at the point.

 Clearly, every finite set of continuous maps from T into Y is equicontinuous.

 Equicontinuous linear maps

-Because every topological vector space (TVS) is a topological group so the definition of an equicontinuous family of maps given for topological groups transfers to TVSs without change.
+Because every topological vector space (TVS) is a topological group, the definition of an equicontinuous family of maps given for topological groups transfers to TVSs without change.